 And the summer break saw a transformation as the school underwent a comprehensive refurbishment that extended to classrooms, staff quarters and even the headteachers' offices. entire school now boasts a fresh, modern look both inside and out, creating an inspiring and conducive environment for the children from the Mabron community to thrive academically.

-And 2025 has exciting plans in store for more classrooms to cater for the 100+ extra pupils since we first stepped in last year put this vital community asset on a firm financial footing.
+And with donors' continued support the school has exciting plans for more classrooms to cater for more than 100 extra pupils since we first stepped in last year to put this vital community asset on a firm financial footing.